-Nu Skin is a direct selling company, well known for their cutting edge skin care products and lucrative income opportunity.
+Nu Skin is a direct selling company, well known for its cutting edge skincare products and lucrative income opportunity.
 Having established for more than 30 years in the beauty industry, it may seem like a good side business to venture into.
 But with all its glory, can you truly make money with Nu Skin?
 This article will prepare you with the harsh realities of dealing with network marketing.

 Nu Skin at a Glance

-Here are some interesting facts about the company, if you haven’t already know.Add New
+Here are some interesting facts about the company, if you haven’t already known.

 - Nu Skin is founded in 1984 in Utah, US.